Ron Justice

 Ron Justice is a Republican state senator from the U.S. state of Oklahoma.
 Justice serves District 23 of the Oklahoma State Senate.
 Justice is also a retired Oklahoma State University (OSU) County Extension Agent.
 He currently resides in Chickasha, Oklahoma.
 Justice has bachelor's and master's degrees from OSU.

 Political career

-Ron Justice is a conservative pro-life Republican with a focus on rural issues.
+Ron Justice is a conservative anti-abortion Republican with a focus on rural issues.
 In 2009, he voted for a ban on embryonic stem cell research, voter identification reform legislation and tort reform legislation.
 He has served as a state Senator from 2004.